 Continuing Care and Levels of Treatment

-At Valley Behavioral we offer a number of inpatient step-down options so that we can continue to offer quality care.
+At Valley Behavioral in Fort Smith, Arkansas, we offer a number of inpatient step-down options so that we can continue to offer quality care.
 Many of our clients find that they still need structured care and choose to participate in our partial hospitalization program (PHP) or our intensive outpatient program (IOP).
-Both programs are designed for adults and allow you to focus on treatment during the day and spend your evenings and weekends at home.
-These programs offer the same types of therapeutic techniques, but differ in amount of time spent in treatment.
+Both programs are designed for adults and allow you to focus on rehab during the day and spend your evenings and weekends at home.
+These programs offer the same types of therapeutic techniques but differ in the amount of time spent in treatment.
 We also offer a traditional outpatient therapy program for those who have made enough progress to be discharged home.